oroinc/documentation/backend/entities/migration.rst

 Migrations registered in the *oro_migration.pre_up* event are executed before the *main* migrations while migrations registered in the *oro_migration.post_up* event are executed after the *main* migrations have been processed.

+.. admonition:: Business Tip

+   |Digital transformation| has been fueled by technologies in core industries such as manufacturing.
+Read more about the role of eCommerce in the technological age of manufacturing.

 .. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin